tengingit/DCOM/README.md

-This is an implementation of the DCOM.
+This is the t-SNE visulization of the original features and learned latent factors.